 Steps for Participation

 1. Customers should create a user account online and provide information about existing site conditions, including photos, estimated size of the project area (square footage), and/or existing equipment information.
 Customers who do not have the ability to submit an online application should call (408) 630-2554 for assistance.
-More information is available before making the online account, but complete the following steps before taking action on your project ideas.
+Complete the following steps before taking action on your project ideas.

 2. Customers will be contacted directly by the District to schedule an onsite pre-inspection as needed after submitting existing site conditions.